cwangerin/fluffy-umbrella/proposal.md

 Ancestry Tree.
 Will hold birth, death, relationship data.
 Describe at a high level a program that could solve that problem.

-# How many contacts does John need to go through to get in touch with Sarah?
-This problem creates a graph from individuals and their contact lists.
-A question we would like to answer what is the least number of contacts a specified person would need to go through to get in touch with someone else, if that is even possible.
-The way we would solve it is traversing through the graph in a depth first manner until that person is found, then optimizing until the least number of contact touches is determined.

 ## Questions to answer for Exercise #2